Trygon117/GPT-From-Scratch/README.md

 To train the model and generate text, run the script: python GPT.py

-# Note: You may need to change the filename if you named it something else (e.g. gpt.py or main.py)

 ### Sample Output

 The model starts with random gibberish, but after training (approx. 5000 iterations), it begins to generate structure resembling Shakespearean plays: